oliverskawronek/dreide.mod/README.md

 # DreiDe
 A 3D engine for BlitzMax based on OpenGL.
-Supports entity based scene handling, texturing, 3DS and MD3 loading, etc.
+It supports an entity system, texturing, 3DS and MD3 loading, etc.

 > **Note**: This project was started in 2005 and last updated in 2007.
 It is currently not under active development!